Joining the Core

 Joining the Maize Rage Core is as simple as attending a meeting or subscribing to our email list.
 Meetings are currently TBD for the 2023-24 Michigan Basketball Season.

 All student section season ticket holders are official members of the Maize Rage.
 There are no mandatory requirements, fees, or dues associated with membership of the Maize Rage.
 Members who wish to have a greater involvement in the Maize Rage are invited to join the Maize Rage Core, a smaller group of students who have a greater hand in the formation, planning, and operations of the Maize Rage.

 The Maize Rage was founded in the mid 1990s (a downtime for the Michigan Basketball program), and was officially recognized in the year 2000 by University of Michigan students.
 Since its formation, the Maize Rage has transformed Crisler Center into one of the most distinct home court advantages in the Big Ten and NCAA.

 Q: Who is a member of the Maize Rage?

 A: All student section season ticket holders are official members of the Maize Rage.
 Students who go to meetings and get involved are members of the Maize Rage Core.

 Q: How do I become more involved in the Maize Rage?

 A: Join the Maize Rage Core by attending a meeting and subscribe to the Maize Rage Core email list.
-The Core meets on Monday nights at 7:00pm.
-To get on the Maize Rage Core email list, email Maegan Mathew at firstname.lastname@example.org.
+The Core meeting times and locations are TBD for the 2023-24 Michigan Basketball season.
+To get on the Maize Rage Core email list, email Will Klucevek at firstname.lastname@example.org

 Q: What are the benefits of being in the Maize Rage Core?